Mvanhuffel/Data-Analysis-Projects/Schema Auditing System/README.md

 ### Step 1: Create an Audit Table

-First, you need to create a table that will store the details of schema changes.
+Create a table that will store the details of schema changes.
 This table can have columns for the type of change, the object affected, the time of the change, and other relevant details.

 ```
 CREATE TABLE schema_audit (